minprog/info/welkom/install/uv/index.md

 Replace `my-course` with the actual name of your course.

 Use simple names without spaces (for example: `python101`, not `python 101`).

-Examples:
+If you do use spaces, working with that directory becomes very annoying in the shell.

+Good examples:

 - `python101`
 - `intro-programming`
 - `datascience-course`

-> One note about **data files**.
-If you are going to use very large data files in a course, it might not be a good idea to put these in OneDrive or another location that is meant for automatic backup.
-But it would still be nice if your own code is backed up!
-In such a case, your teacher can provide you with suggestions on how to manage this.

 ## Create a virtual environment in the course folder